|

 One can enjoy other natural beauties while on Ganghwa; these can be explored by hiking on one of the island’s trails.

 Ganghwa takes pride in its ginseng crop.
-I strongly encourage you to enjoy the local Korean chicken ginseng soup; my mouth waters just writing about it.
-Most tours include a basic ginseng farming lesson, digging in the ground included.
+I strongly encourage you to enjoy the local Korean chicken ginseng soup; my mouth waters just thinking about it.
+Most tours include a basic ginseng farming lesson, including digging in the ground.

 If you didn’t have the chance to do it in Seoul, Ganghwa is a good place to rent a hanbok, the traditional Korean dress, and take lots of unforgettable pictures.
 In addition, you can engage in other cultural activities, such as designing your own traditional Korean handkerchief.